google-site-verification: google4aa8a52bf1bbbc9c.html

 Upcoming Short Take CD Reviews

-New CDs are needed in for review!
+This week, a couple of CDs were received for review just before publication time.
 Labels, artists, and publicists, now’s the time to get CDs mailed for review as you bring new collections to the market!
 Remember, please, only blues CDs!

 Blues Song Of The Week